 • Ask for a fast review.
 This means you are asking us to give you an answer using the fast deadlines rather than the standard deadlines.
-The "Important Phone Numbers and Resources" section has contact information you should leave the hospital was fair and followed all the rules
+The "Important Phone Numbers and Resources" section has contact information

 Step 2: We do a fast review of your planned discharge date, checking to see if it was medically appropriate